baytelman/fullstack-interview/README.md

 - Use responsive display – Look amazing in mobile and desktop (ReactJS only)
 - Use fancy animations.
 - Deselect tiles, so you can enter [T][R][A][P] and then remove the [R].
 - Validate if the word is contained in a [`dictionary.json`](files/dictionary.json) file.
-You can use our secondary board file
+You should use our [secondary board file](files/test-board-2.json), which contains many words from the dictionary!
 - Only allow neighbor tiles to be selected sequentially.
     - In the example, `B C G` would be legal and `F A N` would not.